Mayim Bialik: 2010–2019: The Big Bang Theory

 She joined the cast of The Big Bang Theory as Dr. Amy Farrah Fowler in 2010.
-Her first appearance was in the season 3 finale as a potential love interest for the character of Sheldon Cooper (Jim Parsons).
-In season 4, she began as a recurring character playing Sheldon's "friend that's a girl, but not a girlfriend."
+Her first appearance was in the season 3 finale as a potential love interest for the character of Sheldon Cooper (played by Jim Parsons).
+In season 4, her character gained a recurring status as Sheldon's "friend that's a girl, but not a girlfriend."
 Beginning with the 8th episode of season 4, she became part of the main cast.
 Amy is a neurobiologist, a field that is related to Bialik's real-life doctorate in neuroscience.
 Bialik's performance in The Big Bang Theory earned her Emmy Award nominations in 2012, 2013, 2014, and 2015 for Outstanding Supporting Actress in a Comedy Series.
 Bialik was one of seven actresses who had a "quirky" personality to audition for the role.
-Before she joined the cast, in the episode "The Bat Jar Conjecture", Raj suggests recruiting the real-life Bialik to their Physics Bowl team, saying "You know who's apparently very smart is the girl who played TV's Blossom.
-She got a Ph.D. in neuroscience or something."
 She is one of the guest stars on the 2014 Steve Carell improvisational sketch show Riot.

-In August 2014, Bialik began hosting a revival of Candid Camera on TV Land along with Peter Funt.
-Her most recent movie appearance was in a Lifetime Christmas movie, The Flight Before Christmas.
+In August 2014, Bialik began hosting a revival of Candid Camera on TV Land alongside Peter Funt.
 In 2019, Bialik appeared in a commercial for IBM.
 On August 20, 2019, it was announced that she and her new production company, Sad Clown Productions, had signed exclusive contracts with Warner Bros.
 Entertainment.
 Mackenzie Gabriel-Vaught, a former executive at Chuck Lorre Productions, is Sad Clown's head of development.
 Sad Clown Productions, in conjunction with Jim Parsons's That's Wonderful Productions, BBC Studios, and Miranda Hart, executive-produces a starring vehicle for Bialik, Call Me Kat, based on the British series Miranda.
 A co-production of Warner Bros. and Fox Entertainment, it premiered on Fox on January 3, 2021, and was renewed for a second season in May 2021.

-During her time on The Big Bang Theory, Bialik wrote two books in addition to co-authoring two books with pediatrician Jay Gordon.
-Beyond the Sling is about attachment parenting, while Mayim's Vegan Table contains over 100 of Bialik's vegan recipes.
-Her third book, Girling Up, is about the struggles of and ways in which girls grow up, showing the scientific ways in which their bodies change.
+During her time on The Big Bang Theory, Bialik wrote two books: 2012's Beyond the Sling is about attachment parenting, while 2014's Mayim's Vegan Table contains over 100 of Bialik's vegan recipes.
+Her third book, 2017's Girling Up, is about the struggles of and ways in which girls grow up, showing the scientific ways in which their bodies change.
 Its successor, Boying Up (2018) analyzes the science, anatomy, and mentality of growing up as a boy, and the physical and mental changes and challenges boys face while transitioning from adolescence to adulthood.